On this page

 Sometimes getting pregnant takes longer than expected, and that can feel difficult.

-IVF (In Vitro Fertilisation) is a treatment that helps by bringing eggs and sperm together in our specialist lab to allow fertilisation.
+IVF is a treatment that helps by bringing eggs and sperm together in our specialist lab to allow fertilisation.
 One or more developing embryos are replaced in the womb to grow naturally.

-IVF can support people who’ve been trying to conceive without success, those with blocked fallopian tubes, or certain sperm-related issues.
-It’s one of several safe, effective treatments available through the NHS to help you start to grow your family.
+The treatment can support people who’ve been trying to conceive without success, those with blocked fallopian tubes, or certain sperm-related issues.
+It’s one of several safe, effective treatments available to help you start to grow your family.

 Your chances of becoming pregnant vary and depend on the reasons behind your fertility challenges.
 When you visit the clinic, we’ll talk through the most suitable treatment options for you and give you an honest estimate of your likelihood of success.

-For most couples, IVF uses your own eggs and sperm.
-In some cases, donated eggs or sperm may be recommended – but this will only ever happen with your full consent and support.
+In most cases, IVF uses your own eggs and sperm.
+In some cases, donated eggs or sperm may be recommended – but this would only ever happen with your full consent and support.

 What does IVF involve?